microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 Other command line flags have not been changed in any significant ways.

 We've also improved error messages in a number of places to make it more obvious what went wrong where.
-These can always be improved so feel free to file issues if things are unclear.
+These can always be improved so feel free to file issues if things are still unclear.

 If you're curious about how the new changes work, have a read through the [RFC](https://github.com/microsoft/rnx-kit/blob/rfcs/text/0001-dep-check-v2.md#summary).